TLC Supporting Change

 “Wonderful Deep Chat yesterday!
 Beautifully presented and orchestrated, with inviting subject matter and great participants.
 THANK YOU!!”
 Susan Goldberg, Ashland, OR

 “Today's Deep Chat was very inspiring.”
-Ani Yeshe – Stephanie Cook, Tashi Choling, Ashland
+Ani Yeshe – Stephanie Cook, Tashi Choling Center for Buddhist Studies, Ashland, OR

 “I have found that Deep Chat a offers a safe and unique environment for sharing experiences of life and end of life – agonizing, painful, joyful, funny, whatever comes up.
 Each session poses a question for contemplation, and we are invited to share our deepest responses with one another.
 Sometimes it’s a poem, a personal story, or a creative way in which we met a challenge, or processed a loss; no matter what - I feel held and enriched in the moment, and walk away feeling more like a human being, met, supported and inspired.”
 Tara Roberts, End of Life Coach, San Rafael, CA